 Social Camouflage began with some words, gerund versions of verbs, written in my notebook about how the pandemic was socially impacting us.
 The A-Z list from abandoning to zooming began shortly after my last business meeting in a café, held on March 12.
 That ended with a traditional handshake, the last one I would make in the year.
 Later that day, the NHL cancelled their season and minor hockey in Calgary-such a vital part of my daughter’s athletic life-followed suit.
 The next day, pandemonium broke out with panic buyers stripping the shelves in the supermarket, and on March 18, the Canadian border with the USA was closed.

-You can view or purchase a copy of the book Social Camouflage here.
+You can purchase a copy of Social Camouflage at The Camera Store or from Betula Books.